 On Easter, a big easter-egg hunt was organized in the fields below the house.
 A special large chocolate Easter Bunny could usually be found somewhere near the "Mount Washington Rock."
 Children's birthdays were celebrated with home-baked cakes and movies projected on a big screen in the living room.

-Today "Meme & Dindy's House" on Scenic Road is a bed and breakfast, the Lighthouse Inn.
-We are very pleased that the owners have chosen to remember its architect and his shipbuilding heritage so well.
-The Lighthouse motif is a fitting reminder of the WWII tugboats built by Byron Hedblom, and named for Lighthouses.
+Today "Meme & Dindy's House" on Scenic Road is a bed and breakfast, the The Lantern Inn B&B. We are very pleased that the owners have chosen to remember its architect and his shipbuilding heritage so well.
+The Lighthouse on the grounds is a fitting reminder of the WWII tugboats built by Byron Hedblom, and named for Lighthouses.

 We will be adding specific memories and photos from friends and family members as they become available.
 See the Memories page